 Debt vs. Equity Financing: What’s the Difference?

-For those who’ve already established a café that’s doing steady trade, debt financing is likely to be the better option.
+Debt financing is likely the better option for those who’ve already established a café making steady money.
 It’s pretty straightforward: you borrow money from a lender and repay it from your business’s cash flow over time.
-Common cases for debt financing include opening a new location, purchasing equipment or inventory, covering operational costs, refinancing debt, or expanding a team.
+Business owners typically use debt financing when opening a new location, purchasing equipment or inventory, covering operational costs, refinancing debt, or expanding a team.

 Comparing Debt Financing Options

-There are multiple borrowing avenues that fall under the debt financing umbrella.
+Multiple borrowing avenues fall under the debt financing umbrella.
 Depending on how long your cafe’s been in business, how much you’d like to borrow, and how much revenue your business generates, one type of financing may be more appropriate than another.

 Term loans are one of the most common debt financing options.
 With a term loan, you borrow a specific amount of money and repay it over time.
 Term loans can feature terms of just a few months or extend up to five years.

-Your interest rate may be fixed or variable.
-The rate you’ll pay depends on factors like your operating history, revenues and personal credit score.
+Your interest rate may be fixed or variable, and the rate you’ll pay depends on factors like your operating history, revenues, and personal credit score.
 An online lender may be able to offer more favorable rates on a term loan compared to a traditional bank.

 The amount you can borrow with a term loan may be anywhere from $20,000 to $1 million.

-You can’t successfully run a café if your espresso machines or coolers are constantly on the fritz.
+You can’t successfully run a café if your espresso machine or fridges are constantly on the fritz.
 An equipment loan can help you upgrade your existing equipment without tapping into your cash reserves.

-Generally, equipment financing allows you to borrow up to 100% of the equipment’s value.
-The equipment acts as collateral for the loan.
-Depending on the loan amount and the lender, you may have to offer something in the way of a down payment.
+Generally, equipment financing allows you to borrow up to 100% of the equipment’s value, and the equipment acts as collateral for the loan.
+Depending on the loan amount and the lender, you may have to offer some money in the way of a down payment.

-The interest rates for equipment loans are slightly higher what you’d expect with a term loan.
-Funding speed is typically just as quick, with financing available in as little as two to three business days.
+The interest rates for equipment loans are slightly higher than what you’d expect with a term loan.
+Funding is typically quick, with financing available in as little as two to three business days.

-Best for: Newer and established business that need funding to cover day-to-day expenses
+Best for: Newer and established businesses that need funding to cover day-to-day expenses

 Working capital loans are designed to cover short-term business needs.
 For example, if you want to revamp your marketing campaign or stock up on inventory ahead of the holiday season, a working capital loan might be the answer.

 If your café has steady debit and credit card sales, you may be able to borrow against them using a merchant cash advance.
 Merchant advances are repaid out of your future credit and debit receipts.
-This type of funding is fast and you don’t necessarily need excellent credit or a longer operating history to qualify.
+This type of funding is fast, and you don’t necessarily need excellent credit or a more extended operating history to qualify.

-In lieu of an interest rate, merchant cash advances use a factor rate, which often ranges from 1.15 to 1.5.
-While a merchant cash advance can offer convenience, it’s important to calculate what the true cost of borrowing is before pursuing this financing option.
+Instead of an interest rate, merchant cash advances use a factor rate, which often ranges from 1.15 to 1.5 (meaning if you borrow $10,000 at a factor rate of 1.15, you’ll pay back $10,000 x 1.15, or $11,500).
+While a merchant cash advance can offer convenience, it’s essential to calculate the true cost of borrowing is before pursuing this financing option.

-—Samantha Novick is content manager at Bond Street, a small business blog designed to make business growth simple, transparent, and fair.
+Samantha Novick is a content manager at Bond Street, a small business blog designed to make business growth simple, transparent, and fair.